 Memory-mapped numeric arrays, based on a format that is self-explanatory and tool-independent

-Darr is currently pre-1.0, still undergoing significant development.
-However we have been using it in practice in our lab for more than a year on both Linux and Windows machines.
+Darr is currently pre-1.0, still undergoing development.
 It is open source and freely available under the New BSD License terms.

-- Data storage purely based on flat binary and text files, tool independence.
+Data is stored purely based on flat binary and text files, maximizing universal readability.

-- Integrates easily with the Dask library for numeric computation on very large arrays.
+Integrates easily with the Dask library for out-of-core computation on very large arrays.

 See the documentation for more information.